theupdateframework/python-tuf/docs/TUTORIAL.md

 >>> repository.dirty_roles()
 Dirty roles: ['root']

-# `repository.status()` shows missing verification and signing keys for the
+# repository.status() shows missing verification and signing keys for the
 # top-level roles, and whether signatures can be created (also see #955).
-# Thi output shows that so far only the "root" role meets the key threshold and
+# This output shows that so far only the "root" role meets the key threshold and
 # can successfully sign its metadata.
 >>> repository.status()
 'targets' role contains 0 / 1 public keys.